 Arrival in Kathmandu

-Upon arrival in Kathmandu, you are met by your Boundless Journeys guide and transferred to our hotel for the next two nights.
+Upon arrival in Kathmandu, you are met by your Boundless Journeys guide and transferred to our hotel.
 Kathmandu stands at an elevation of approximately 4,600' in the bowl-shaped Kathmandu Valley of central Nepal.
 On clear days you can view the Himalayan peaks to the north.
 The valley is home to the Newar culture and Kathmandu comprises a multi-ethnic population predominately of Hindus and Buddhists.
 There are numerous religious and cultural sites to visit during our stay here.

 We meet as a group for orientation before our welcome dinner this evening.